Common Foot Problems in Runners

 Running barefoot could possibly make this worse.
 Perhaps if you had been running without shoes since you took your first steps, it would be a different story.

-Running with minimalist shoes or bare feet can cause metatarsal stress fractures, as some runners have found, even after doing the planned migration from shoes to no shoes and even after running for several months with no problems.
+Using minimalist running shoes or running with bare feet can cause metatarsal stress fractures, as some runners have found, even after doing the planned migration from shoes to no shoes and even after running for several months with no problems.

 Barefoot running is not easy.